-Opportunities to ✓ Rodeo is one possibility, however, still incurs risk and liabilit issues iy A Music events because there is seen a filter with Easther of Lighta and other local events motorized ✓ Horse pulls, however, still incurs risk and liability issues events \checkmark Most respondents were not sure what could replace the motorized events ✓ Should work on bringing more local food vendors and displa avs to the Ex x y5 t0 Other potential Lang Pioneer Village locations to host ✓ Kawartha Downs the Exhibition Challenge would be the investment in the infrastructure at a new location Would lose the connection to Morrow Park and the original Trust Agreement ✓ "Do we really want to create another Lindsay?"
-Creates another level of complexity for the Ag Society in ter ms of property and event management Opportunities ✓ Could host 1 ag related event per season for other ag Should try to host an event in June every year for local school ools activities Challenge is volunteer burn-out; lots of ideas but not enough people willing or able to help make them happen \checkmark Might be better to collaborate with other events already year other than happening in Peterborough (e.g. Pulse event downtown, Cra aft the Exhibition Beer Festival, Taste of Downtown, etc. Would like to see better use of the Morrow Building through out the year 100 Mile Dinner - could do this again to build awareness an nd collaborations (work with Farmer's Market?)
-Who is the ✓ Families, all ages, "kids are the key" audience and 🗸 Farm community what do they V City residents want?
-General feeling is that people want to learn more about agriculture and food They also want to be entertained and have a fun experience e in a clean, safe, and vibrant atmosphere Potential Farmer's Market collaborations to Trent University explore? ✓ Local schools (e.g. Kenner High School has a culinary program ram) ✓ Local businesses ✓ Morrow Park tenants Peterborough Economic Development and Peterborough To ourism
+Opportunities to ✓ Rodeo is one possibility, however, still incurs risk and liability replace the issues revenue from the Music events, however, there is competition with Festival of Lights, and other local events motorized ✓ Horse pulls, however, still incurs risk and liability issues events Most respondents were not sure what could replace the motorized events ✓ Should work on bringing more local food vendors and displays to the Ex Other potential ✓ Lang Pioneer Village locations to host ✓ Kawartha Downs the Exhibition Challenge would be the investment in the infrastructure at a new location Would lose the connection to Morrow Park and the original Trust Agreement ✓ "Do we really want to create another Lindsay?" ✓ Creates another level of complexity for the Ag Society in terms of property and event management property and a second Opportunities ✓ Could host 1 ag related event per season for other ag ✓ Should try to host an event in June every year for local schools activities Challenge is volunteer burn-out; lots of ideas but not enough people willing or able to help make them happen throughout the Might be better to collaborate with other events already year other than happening in Peterborough (e.g. Pulse event downtown, Craft the Exhibition Beer Festival, Taste of Downtown, etc. Would like to see better use of the Morrow Building throughout the year ✓ 100 Mile Dinner - could do this again to build awareness and collaborations (work with Farmer's Market?)
+Who is the ✓ Families, all ages, "kids are the key" audience and ✓ Farm community what do they ✓ City residents want?
+General feeling is that people want to learn more about Walter agriculture and food They also want to be entertained and have a fun experience in a clean, safe, and vibrant atmosphere Potential ✓ Farmer's Market collaborations to ✓ Trent University ✓ Fleming College explore? explore? ✓ Local schools (e.g. Kenner High School has a culinary program) explore? ✓ Local businesses explore?

-Additional comments and ideas (sections below include ideas raised during the interviews) Branding and Communications Need to develop a sense of community ownership around agriculture and food; would like to help consumers understand the food system ✓ The Ag Society should be thought of as the City's first contact for agricultural and rural issues Need to tell their story more effectively, be the 'voice for agriculture' in Peterborough The Ag Society needs to rebrand and start fresh, determine audience and deliver a better product; this will help them determine their capital needs and future potential Board Management The Ag Society board needs to be more diverse - this is starting to happen, need to ensure renewal continues Management ✓ Positive changes were seen in 2015 There should be a clear description of the secretary's role; if paid, should not be a voting board member A staff person who could take the lead on liaison with the City, local businesses, and sponsorship could be very beneficial ✓ Volunteer engagement needs to be stronger Financial ✓ Need to develop a better business plan for the Ex; make sure Management attractions are worth the money they cost and try to save money where possible; board needs to be more aware of the finances Role of sponsors should not be overlooked; work with local companies to develop a stronger sponsorship model and revenue stream Funding could be available if relationship with the City can be improved and the product is stronger; need to develop collaborative relationships Partnerships are key to success for community organizations
+Additional comments and ideas (sections below include ideas raised during the interviews) Branding and Communications Need to develop a sense of community ownership around agriculture and food; would like to help consumers understand the food system The Ag Society should be thought of as the City's first contact for agricultural and rural issues Need to tell their story more effectively, be the 'voice for agriculture' in Peterborough The Ag Society needs to rebrand and start fresh, determine audience and deliver a better product; this will help them determine their capital needs and future potential Board Management The Ag Society board needs to be more diverse - this is starting to happen, need to ensure renewal continues Positive changes were seen in 2015 There should be a clear description of the secretary's role; if paid, should not be a voting board member A staff person who could take the lead on liaison with the City, local businesses, and sponsorship could be very beneficial Volunteer engagement needs to be stronger Financial Management Need to develop a better business plan for the Ex; make sure attractions are worth the money they cost and try to save money where possible; board needs to be more aware of the finances Role of sponsors should not be overlooked; work with local companies to develop a stronger sponsorship model and revenue stream Funding could be available if relationship with the City can be improved and the product is stronger; need to develop collaborative relationships Partnerships are key to success for community organizations